lightfox-idk/LightFox-Idk/README.md

-# yo
+# Hi!

-I don't do anything useful so low your expectations about me.
+I don't how to do anything useful.